JasonKundi/boolean-uk-react-gmail-state/README.md

 - Remember to use the `key` attribute when rendering lists in react

 ## Extension 1

+- Create a `toggleRead` function that updates the target email's **read** property in state, when a user clicks on the checkbox
+- Create a `toggleStar` function that updates the target email's **starred** property in state, when a user clicks on the star
+- Make sure these changes take effect in the UI

 - Get the **Hide Read** checkbox to work in the `left-menu` section.
 You'll need to use state to keep track of the changes and you'll need a function to filter the emails before they are rendered ie. `getReadEmails(emails)`